 The Graphic Design Major consists of 64 credit hours of course work, 18 of which are completed through a cooperative program with the Milwaukee Institute of Art & Design (MIAD).
 MIAD is just a 25-minute drive from our Mequon Campus and offers the very latest in graphic design technologies.
 A student graphic design lab is available on the Concordia University campus for students completing course work at MIAD.
-In addition to the 48-credit Liberal Arts core requirements and required courses listed below, all graphic design majors must complete requirements for a Minor.
-A Business or Marketing minor is strongly recommended to help students develop the skills they will need to channel their talents into a successful career.
+In addition to the 48-credit Liberal Arts core requirements and required courses listed below, all graphic design majors must complete requirements for a minor.
+A Business or Marketing Minor is strongly recommended to help students develop the skills they will need to channel their talents into a successful career.
 Program requirements include purchase of a Mac laptop (available at reduced prices via my.cuw.edu).
 For specific information about MIAD courses please visit the MIAD website at www.miad.edu.

-'''

 Required Courses (Concordia Campus) - 43 crs.

-ART 210 3D Design - 3 crs.

 GD 110 Graphic Design I - 3 crs.

-ART 285 Art History I - 3 crs.

 GD 111 Graphic Design II - 3 crs.

-ART 286 Art History II - 3 crs.

 ART 141 or 145 Drawing - 3 crs.

-ART 288 History of Design - 3 crs.

 ART 111 2D Composition OR

+ART 310 History of Design - 3 crs.

 GD 360 Web Design I - 3 crs.

-ART 110 Design Fundamentals - 3 crs.

 GD 361 Web Design II - 3 crs.

+GD 370 Communication Design:

+Workflow & Production - 3 crs.

+GD 460 Graphic Outlook I - 3 crs.

+GD 461 Graphic Outlook II

-ART 131 Photography I - 3 crs.
+(or ART 430 Internship) - 3 crs.

-'''